- What are time series tables?

 Users should be cautious when interpreting changes in nominally integrated time series because a single unit code may refer to distinctly different areas at different times.
 We recommend that users of nominally integrated tables inspect NHGIS boundary files (which are available for most years and levels covered by time series tables) to identify any boundary changes in areas of interest.

-To allocate 1990 and 2000 summary data to 2010 census units, NHGIS reaggregates data from the smallest source units for which 1990 and 2000 data are available: census blocks.
+To allocate 1990, 2000, and 2020 summary data to 2010 census units, NHGIS starts from the smallest source units for which data are available: census blocks.
 Where a source block intersects multiple 2010 units, NHGIS applies interpolation to estimate how the source block's characteristics are distributed among the 2010 units.

-For each standardized statistic, NHGIS also supplies lower and upper bounds based on the spatial relationship between the source units and standard units.
+For each standardized statistic in a time series table, NHGIS supplies lower and upper bounds based on the spatial relationship between the source units and standard units.
 For example, if there are three 2000 census blocks that straddle a 2010 census unit's boundary, then it is possible that either all or none of the three blocks' 2000 residents were located in the 2010 unit.
 The upper bound assumes that all residents and housing units in straddling blocks were located in the 2010 unit, and the lower bound assumes that none were.
-Bounds for 1990 estimates also take account of additional uncertainty due to accuracy improvements in Census Bureau's geographic data files, which make it impossible to determine exact spatial relationships between 1990 and 2010 units.
+Bounds for 1990 estimates also take account of additional uncertainty due to accuracy improvements in Census Bureau's geographic data files, which make it impossible to determine exact spatial relationships between all 1990 and 2010 units.

 NHGIS has not yet implemented standardization for non-count statistics such as medians and quotients.
 Therefore, currently available standardized tables supply only count statistics.

 NHGIS delivers standardized statistics with two decimal digits of precision in order to reduce the size of rounding errors when users sum estimates.
 Rounding errors may still occur, but in most settings, these errors will be small and can be cleanly eliminated by rounding sums to integers.